rolling-stock-scheduling/.github/getting_started.md

 # RSSched Getting Started

-In the following you will find a step-by-step-instruction how to use the RSSched algorithm.
+In the following you will find a step-by-step instruction how to use the RSSched programs.

 To keep your home clean create a project directory `rssched`.